spotlightpa/poor-richard/content/news/2021-12-30-SPLONEYEAR.md

 She believes he would be ecstatic to see people coming together to remember him and about the way people are using his name to push for justice for Asian Americans and people in mental health crises.

 “He was a person, he mattered,” she said.
 “And he has a family, a grieving family.
 And as a family, we want to remember him.”

+{{<picture src="" description="Gareth Hall looks at an image of his late son, Christian, as he speaks during a vigil at Pleasant Valley Assembly of God in Brodheadsville.
+Christian Hall was killed one year ago by Pennsylvania State Police. " caption="Gareth Hall looks at an image of his late son, Christian, as he speaks during a vigil at Pleasant Valley Assembly of God in Brodheadsville.
+Christian Hall was killed one year ago by Pennsylvania State Police. " credit="Matt Smith / For Spotlight PA">}}

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>